sindresorhus/is-online/readme.md

 Values: `v4` `v6`<br>
 Default: `v4`

 Internet Protocol version to use.
-This is an advanced option that is usually not neccessary to be set, but it can prove useful to specifically assert IPv6 connectivity.
+This is an advanced option that is usually not necessary to be set, but it can prove useful to specifically assert IPv6 connectivity.

 ## How it works